 While you may not be able to heal an employee’s injury as their employer, communication with them on a regular basis is important to the healing process.
-Communication helps injured workers through the process of workers’ compensation and set the tone of cooperation between employer and injured worker throughout their recovery.
+Communication helps injured workers through the process of workers’ compensation and sets the tone of cooperation between employers and injured workers throughout their recovery.
 Good communication also shows staff how they will be treated if they are injured, so it is important to promote a culture of empathy and trust.

 As an employer, it is important to remember that an injured worker is in a position they may have never been in before.
 They are not experts on workers’ compensation benefits, they are in pain, unsure about their job security, and worried about the financial security of their family.
 One reason injured workers don’t return to their jobs is that they feel anxious about their work situation.
 Knowing their employer is concerned about their health and is looking forward to their return can motivate them to return to work as soon as medically possible.

 By communicating early and often with injured workers, employers have the opportunity to provide information on the return-to-work process and be a direct supporter of their employee’s recovery.
 A simple phone call from the employee’s supervisor or direct manager can make an injured worker feel connected to the workplace, valued, respected, and wanted back at work.

 A 2010 study by the Workers Compensation Research Institute found that by calling the injured employee within a week after an accident to talk about their value to the company reduces the chance of a lawsuit by 50%.
 Further, A study conducted by Gallup showed that employees who are satisfied with their employer’s response to inquiry or illness return to work 50% faster with 54% lower cost.